qgaoaggienetwork/deeplearning.ai-tensorflow-developer-certificate-codes/README.md

-deeplearning.ai TensorFlow Developer Certificate Codes This repository contains the Jupyter Notebooks I completed as part of the deeplearning.ai TensorFlow Developer Certificate.
+deeplearning.ai TensorFlow Developer Certificate Codes:
+This repository contains the Jupyter Notebooks I completed as part of the deeplearning.ai TensorFlow Developer Certificate.
 Each notebook represents a project or an exercise from the course, covering various aspects of TensorFlow and deep learning.

-Course Overview
+Course Overview:
 The deeplearning.ai TensorFlow Developer Certificate program is designed to help learners develop their skills in deep learning and TensorFlow.
 The course covers a wide range of topics, including neural networks, convolutions, natural language processing, and time series forecasting.

-Notebooks
+Notebooks:
 Below is a list of the Jupyter Notebooks included in this repository, organized by course and week:

 Course 1: Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning